MrNonSequitur/schopenhauer/README.txt

 "When all hope is gone, one can still find consolation in reading Schopenhauer.
 No wait, Scnhauer."
 --Steven Kaas

-Probably you need to install Selenium for Python to run this program.
-I could only get it to work in Python 2, because my copy of Selenium is in Python 2.7 I guess.
+Schopenhauer is a bot that plays Protobowl, an online version of Quiz Bowl.
+It does this by cheating.

 Run schopenhauer.py to run the program. schopenhauer.py -h will tell you about the command line arguments you can use.

+You probably need to install Selenium for Python to run this program.
+I could only get it to work in Python 2, because my copy of Selenium is for Python 2.7.

+If Schopenhauer does not know the answer to a question, Schopenhauer will be very bad-mannered and attempt to skip the question.

+Schopenhauer was hacked together in a relatively short time by Wyatt Carpenter, Co-President of the 2015-2016 Inglemoor Quiz Bowl team.
+Construction of Schopenhauer was aided by the various interesting properties of Protobowl's many errors.

+You might think Arthur Schopenhauer is the mascot of this project.
+He is not.
+This project IS Arthur Schopenhauer.
+Wille zum Leben, baby!

-In honor of Protobowl's readme, this project's readme will also be an incoherent mess.
-In honor of Protobowl, this project will also be a piece of crap.
+In honor of Protobowl's readme, this project's readme is also an incoherent mess.
+In honor of Protobowl, this project is also a piece of crap.

 II